Green Gazpacho

-Green Gazpacho is a tasty chilled soup to make with Green Zebra Tomatoes, and this is perfect when it’s too hot to cook!
-And this tasty soup keeps the green theme going with cucumber and avocado!
+Green Gazpacho is a tasty chilled soup to make with green tomatoes, and this is perfect when it’s too hot to cook!
+And this tasty green soup is delicious made with my favorite Green Zebra Tomatoes, cucumber and avocado!

 PIN Green Gazpacho to try it later!

-I’m excited to remind you about this delicious Green Gazpacho, and I love this chilled soup that uses the much loved Green Zebra Tomatoes that I grow every year.
-But you can make this tasty soup with any variety of green tomato, and this soup is a perfect way to cool off when the weather is just too HOT!
+I’m excited to remind you about this delicious Green Gazpacho, and I love this chilled soup that uses the much loved Green Zebra Tomatoes that I used to grow every year when I had a big garden.
+But you can make this tasty soup with any variety of tomato that’s green (or yellow) when it’s ripe, and this soup is a perfect way to cool off when the weather is just too HOT!

 I loved this Green Gazpacho when I first made it, and today it seems like the perfect recipe to feature this week when there’s a heat wave hitting the U.S. with a vengeance!